-Tearing of the menisci can occur with forceful twisting of the knee or may accompany other injuries such as ligament strains.
-An ‘unhappy triad’ is when a blow to the lateral side of the knee causes tearing of the medial collateral ligament, the anterior cruciate ligament and the menisci.
-This is often seen in sports that require a planting of the foot to quickly change direction.
-The medial meniscus is injured much more frequently than the lateral meniscus, mainly due to it being more securely attached to the tibia and, therefore, less mobile.
+Tearing of the menisci may accompany injuries like ligament strains or can happen with a twisting of the knee.
+An unhappy triad is when a blow to the side of the knee causes tearing of the anterior cruciate ligament, the medial collateral ligament and the menisci.
+This usually happens in sports that require the planting of the foot to change direction too fast.
+The medial meniscus is injured more often than the lateral meniscus because it is attached to the tibia more securely.

 Cause of injury

-Forceful twisting of the knee joint, most commonly seen when the knee is also bent.
-May accompany ligament strains well.
+May accompany ligament strains.
+When twisting of the knee joint and when the knee is bent.

+Locking or bending in the joint.
 Pain in the knee joint.
 Swelling.
-Catching or locking in the joint.

-A menisci tear can cause premature wear on the cartilage at the ends of the bones and under the patella.
-This can lead to arthritic conditions and a fluid build-up in the knee joint.
-Loose pieces of cartilage and jagged edges of a damaged meniscus and can cause catching and locking.
+A meniscal tear might cause premature wear beneath the patella and on the cartridge at the ends of the bones.
+This may result in arthritic conditions and fluid buildup in the knee joint.
+Loose pieces of jagged edges of a damaged meniscus and cartilage may cause locking and catching.

-When recovering from a menisci tear it is important to strengthen the muscles surrounding the knee to prevent the injury from happening again.
-Strong quadriceps and hamstring again.
-Strong quadriceps and hamstrings help support the knee and prevent the twisting that might cause a tear.
-The muscles should be stretched regularly as well since tight muscles can also cause problems in the knee.
-After surgical repair of a meniscus tear weight bearing should be encouraged as tolerable, but as with any restart of activity should be done gradually.
+For the best recovery of a Meniscus tear, it’s necessary to strengthen the muscles surrounding the knee to prevent the injury.
+From happening again.
+Powerful hamstring and quadriceps help prevent and support the knee twisting that could cause a tear.
+The muscles need to be stretched as well since tight muscles can cause problems in the knee.
+After surgical repair of a meniscus tear weight-bearing needs to be encouraged as tolerable.
+It should be done slowly like any restart activity.

-A tear to a meniscus usually requires arthroscopic surgery to repair.
-The surgery requires removal of the torn edges of the meniscus but leaves the main body of the meniscus intact.
-Therefore, most meniscus tears heal fully with no long-term limitations.
+Arthroscopic surgery is usually required to repair.
+The surgery requires the removal of the torn edges of the meniscus.
+It leaves the main body of the meniscus intact.
+Most meniscus tears are cured with no longer limitations.